Jean28518/wekan-ical-php/README.md

 Calendar Synchronisation for Wekan.
 Supports single ical files or webcal sync.
 Original Repository: [ViOffice/wekan-ical-php](https://codeberg.org/ViOffice/wekan-ical-php)

-## ⚠️ WARNING: This Project is currently vunlarable to SQL-Injections ⚠️
+## ⚠️ WARNING: This Project is currently vulnerable to SQL-Injections ⚠️

-## How to run in productions
+## How to run in production

 For ubuntu or debian based systems, you can use the following commands to install: